core-wg/resource-directory/draft-ietf-core-resource-directory.md

 that purpose the scheme, IP address and port of the registered device is indicated in the Context parameter of the registration described in {{registration}}.

+### Plurality of link references in a Registration {#link-plurality}
+Plurality of link references within a Registration (registration resource) is an indication of some error condition and should not be allowed.

+Plurality of link references exists if, and only if, two or more links in a Registration contain identical context, target, and relation values.
+This condition would be likely to arise if there were multiple co-ordinators or configuration tools, each with a different set of configuration values for the same resource.

+A Resource Directory SHOULD reject a registration, or an operation on a registration, which would result in a plurality of link references within the the context of the registration.
+There is no requirement in this document for a resource directory to check for plurality of reference between different registrations.
+Resource Directory operations which are rejected due to reference plurality SHOULD be returned the "Conflict" code, indicating that there is someting wrong with the request.

 ## Operations on the Registration Resource

 After the initial registration, an endpoint should retain the returned location of the Registration Resource for further operations, including refreshing the registration in order to extend the lifetie and "keep-alive" the registration.
 If the lifetime of the registration expires, the RD SHOULD NOT respond to discovery queries with information from the endpoint.
 The RD SHOULD continue to provide access to the Registration Resource after a registration time-out occurs in order to enable the registering endpoint to eventually refresh the registration.
 The RD MAY eventually remove the registration resource for the purpose of resource recovery and garbage collection.
 If the Registration Resource is removed, the endpoint will need to re-register.